gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 // Because the Swift compiler cannot infer closure types very
 // well yet, one-line closures almost always
 // compile without explicitness.
-I'm not a fan of this, as it makes
+I’m not a fan of this, as it makes
 // using promises in Swift ugly, but I hope that
 // Apple intend to improve the detection of closure types to
 // make using promises in Swift as delightful as in Objective-C.